e-dschungel/rssgoemail/README.md

 ## Installation
 ### From Git
 * Clone this repo `git clone https://github.com/e-dschungel/rssgoemail`
-* Install simplepie using composer `composer install`
+* Install dependencies using composer `composer install --no-dev`
 * Create database using `config/rssgoemail.sql`
 * Rename `config/config.dist.php` to `config/config.php` and edit it according to your needs, see below
 * Add a cronjob which accesses `rssgoemail.php` regularly